Early Childhood Education (AS)

 • 3

-By focusing on methods and materials in early childhood education, this course explores ways to maximize the learning experience for young children.
+By focusing on methods and material in early childhood education, this course will explore ways to maximize the learning experience for young children using Massachusetts Department of Early Education and Care (EEC) and National Association for the Education of Young Children (NAEYC) guidelines.
 The meaning and value of play and the child’s individual and developing use of materials will be considered.
-Projects based on cues from children’s interests and how to adopt activities for children in differing cultural settings will be included.
-15 observation hours in the field will be required.
-Placement at ENG 101 level strongly advised.
+Projects based on cues from children’s interest and how to adapt activities for children in differing cultural settings will be included.

 • EDU 107